 Information you can download on this page

-- MTB tracks in GPX, KMZ and TRK format.
+- The tracks on the route in GPX, KMZ and TRK format.

 - List of accommodation.

 - List of points for obtaining and stamping the Letter of safe conduct.

 - Tourist brochure (this can be obtained at any of the tourist information offices on the route).Only available in Spanish.

 - Guides: castles and countryside of the Way of El Cid as he passed through the province of Zaragoza, published by the Provincial Council of Zaragoza.Only available in Spanish.